briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     subsection (a)(1)J. of this section is guilty of operating a vehicle while under the influence of a listed controlled substance or a listed metabolite of a controlled substance.
 The court shall sentence the offender for either offense under Ohio R.C.
-Chapter 2929, and this Traffic Code, except as otherwise authorized or required by subsections (h)(1)A. to E. of this
+[Chapter 2929][ORC Chapter 2929], and this Traffic Code, except as otherwise authorized or required by subsections (h)(1)A. to
-    section:
+    E. of this section:

         1. _(A)_ Except as otherwise provided in subsections (h)(1)B., C., D. or
         E. of this section, the offender is guilty of a misdemeanor of the first